YTMND: History

 YTMND originated in 2001 from Max Goldberg's original website, "yourethemannowdog.com", which he registered along with "dustindiamond.com" after seeing a trailer for the movie Finding Forrester in which Sean Connery says the line "You're the man now, dog!".
 Originally, the website featured the text "YOURE THE MAN NOW DOG.COM" drawn out in 3D ASCII text with a sound loop from the Finding Forrester trailer of Connery reciting the phrase "You're the man now, dog!".
-The advent of zoomed text currently on the website was seen in the following months, where the website also featured a photograph of Connery.
-Goldberg's new creation inspired others to make similar sites with other movie and television quotations (or any other sound clip they wished to use).
+The advent of zoomed text currently on the website was added in the following months, along with a photograph of Connery.
+Goldberg's creation inspired others to make similar sites with other movie and television quotations (or any other sound clip they wished to use).

 In 2004, Goldberg wrote a press release after winning a lawsuit filed by Dustin Diamond for the "fan page" at the aforementioned dustindiamond.com.
 He mentioned yourethemannowdog.com, as well as a new website, YTMND, that would be ready by April 10.
 The website opened that day after a rushed coding and design process.
 The site caught on in popularity and became an Internet phenomenon when major weblogs and Internet forums began linking to the Picard Song YTMND.